marcwimmer/gimera/README.md

 Latest versions are pulled and patches are applied.

 ## How to upload new version
   * increase version in setup.py
-  * rm -Rf dist
-  * rm -Rf gimera.egg-info
-  * python setup.py sdist
+  * one time: pipenv install twine --dev
+  * pipenv shell
-  * twine upload dist/*
+  * setup.py upload

 ## Contributors
   * Michael Tietz (mtietz@mt-software.de)